mmarkakis/causal-gg-wp/README.md

 # causal-gg-wp
-A small tool for causal Graph Generation where Weights are Probabilistic.
+A small set of tools for causal Graph Generation where Weights are Probabilistic.

 ## Generating a causal graph.